Far Eastern Air Transport Flight 104: Aircraft

+The aircraft operating flight 104 was a Handley Page Dart Herald 201, MSN 157 and was registered B-2009.
+The aircraft was manufactured in 1963 at the Radlett Aerodrome in the UK with registration G-APWI.
+It was then bought by Jersey Airlines, then British United Airways then BUIA.
+It soon went to be purchased by Far Eastern Air Transport.

 Accident

 On February 24, 1969, the B-2009 aircraft carried out the FE104 flight that ended the Spring Festival holiday and flew from Kaohsiung International Airport to Taipei Songshan Airport.
 The flight took off at 12:03 pm, after a 13-minute delay from 11:50 am.
 Ten minutes after take-off, the captain told the Tainan Airport Tower that an engine failure had occurred.
 The aircraft's port-side engine had failed, leaving its propeller windmilling and the aircraft in a shallow descent.
 The flight crew decided to divert to Tainan Airport in Tainan City.
 Moments after receiving clearance for an emergency landing, however, the aircraft passed over a wooded area, belly-landed in a small clearing and skidded into a creek.
 The aircraft broke into three parts and caught fire, killing all on board.

 Cause

-The right engine had been severely damaged, causing the aircraft to quickly lose altitude.
+The crash was believed to have an engine failure mid-flight.
+The crew failed to feather the propeller that was making high drag, leading it to lose control.